Architecton/human-activity-recognition/README.md

 # human-activity-recognition
-Implementations and evaluations of various approaches to human activity recognition from accelerometer data.
+This repository contains implementations and evaluations of various approaches to human activity recognition from accelerometer data.

 ## Files contained in this repository
 - **data\_parsing.py** contains functionality related to parsing data from the dataset folders,